242 Goldwin Smith

 Phone: (607) 273-5735

 I am the Frederic J. Whiton Professor of English and Stephen H. Weiss Presidential Fellow at Cornell University, where with great pleasure I have taught undergraduates and graduates since 1968.
 I am especially proud to have received in 1998 the Cornell Russell Distinguished Teaching Award and in 1999 the title of Stephen H. Weiss Presidential Fellow in recognition for Distinguished Teaching.
-My current project is a book entitled Reading the European Novel.
-The first volume is entitled Reading the European Novel to 1900: A Critical Study of Major Fiction from Cervantes’s Don Quixote to Zola’s Germinal.
-The second volume will cover the twentieth century and include, among others, novels by Proust, Mann, Kafka, Camus, Bassani, di Lampedusa, Saramago, and Kertesz.
+My most recent book is How to Succeed in College and Beyond: The Art of Learning (Wiley, 2016).
+My prior one was Reading the European Novel to 1900: A Critical Study of Major Fiction from Cervantes’s Don Quixote to Zola’s Germinal (2014) The sequel, entitled Reading the European Novel from 1900 will include novels by Proust, Mann, Kafka, Camus, Bassani, di Lampedusa, Saramago, Muller, Kundera, Pamuk,and Kertesz.
 My personal interests include films, travel, theatre, art museums, tennis, swimming, exercise, and restaurants.
+I write regularly on the media and higher education for the Huffington Post and write on travel for a number of publications.
+All my Huffington Post pieces can be found here.

 Most recent work: